fhightower/ioc-finder/README.md

 - Option to parse URLs without a scheme (e.g. without `https://`)
 - Option to parse [import hashes](https://www.fireeye.com/blog/threat-research/2014/01/tracking-malware-import-hashing.html) and [authentihashes](http://msdn.microsoft.com/en-us/library/windows/hardware/gg463180.aspx)

+## Known Limitations

+- When parsing registry key paths, this library will NOT properly parse a registry key path where the last section contains a space.
+For example, `<hkcu>\software\microsoft\windows\currentversion\explorer\advanced on` will be parsed as `<hkcu>\software\microsoft\windows\currentversion\explorer\advanced` (the space in the final section is removed).
+- The items listed above (in the "Capabilities" section) that are postceded by "(*beta*)" are not very robust and may still have major issues.
+Any feedback or issues related to these items are much appreciated.

 ## Installation

 To install this package: